 According to U.S. Citizenship and Immigration Services, “Form I-9 is the core of E-Verify.”
 E-Verify compares Form I-9 information to government records online, in order to confirm an employee is authorized to work in the US.

 Completing Form I-9 is legally required for all employers, whereas participation in E-Verify is voluntary for most employers.

 Completing Form I-9 is legally required for all employers, whereas participation in E-Verify is voluntary for most employers.
 Federal contractors and their subcontractors with qualifying contracts that contain the Federal Acquisition Regulation (FAR) E-Verify clause are required to use E-Verify.

 In addition, some states have E-Verify requirements.
 For example, states like Arizona and Mississippi require all employers to use E-Verify, and states like Colorado, Missouri, Nebraska, and Oklahoma require all public contractors to use E-Verify.
 Employers should also be familiar with any state laws governing electronic signatures where the remote employee resides, or where the employer operates, that may apply.

-Your workers’ compensation policy should also include your remote employees.
-They may be eligible to receive workers' compensation for injuries or occupational illnesses that occur at home — if the injury or illness arises out of and in the course of employment.
+Did you know that your workers’ comp policy should also include your remote employees?
+Just because they’re not working in the office itself doesn’t necessarily mean they don’t need to be factored into the workers’ comp policy.
+They may be eligible to receive workers' comp benefits for injuries or occupational illnesses that occur at home — if the injury or illness arises out of and in the course of employment.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.